-An unexpected pairing of stripes and lace in a lightweight & loosely knit Spring-thru-Autumn tee.
+An unexpected pairing of stripes and lace in a lightweight Spring-thru-Autumn tee.
 Four colors in play (or modify to three, or just two).
 A pretty neckline that dips just enough in both front and back.
 Lace sleeves that are short and so flirtatious.
 Moderately shaped at waist with alternating single decreases at sides, creating a very soft & subtle shaping.
 Same circumference for hips as bust.
-Options fit shorter/longer through in shaping, or no shaping, and neckline higher.
-Raglan shoulders, i-cord edged, a rib-like lacework pattern that scallops the bottom edge, so well the nearest stripes conform.
-Words which describe this delicious tee are “classy, cute, smart & feminine!”
+Raglan shoulders, i-cord edged, a rib-like lacework pattern that scallops the bottom edge.
+Options include shorter/longer waist shaping, or no shaping, and higher neckline.
+Words which describe this tee are “classy, cute, smart & feminine!”

 I recommend wool and superwash wool sock yarn, because of the excellent elastic properties of wool (and there is just so much of it available ! ) Silk or cotton will not be as elastic, so not recommended unless you are experienced in making necessary modifications for best fit.

-Gauge: 6 stitches and 8 rounds = 1 inch in stockinette
+Gauge: 6 stitches and 8 rows = 1 inch in stockinette.